happycube/ld-decode/README.md

 Note with WSL2 & Ubuntu, `./` in front of applications and scripts may be needed to run them.

-Use `cd vhs-decode` to enter into the directory to run commands, `cd..` to go back a directory.
+Use `cd vhs-decode` to enter into the directory to run commands, `cd ..` to go back a directory.

-## ld-tools suite for Windows (Note this is only the tools, not the decoder's)
+## ld-tools suite for Windows

-The ld-tools suit has been ported to windows, This mainly allows the easy use of LD-Analyse to view .TBC files, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases)
+The ld-tools suite has been ported to windows.
+This mainly allows the easy use of LD-Analyse to view .TBC files.
+Note that the Windows builds only includes the tools, and NOT the decoder programs.
+Please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases)

 ## CX Card Setup & Capture

-See the readme file for [CXADC](https://github.com/happycube/cxadc-linux3#readme) for more information on how to configure the driver and what each mode and capture rate means.
+See the readme file for [CXADC](https://github.com/happycube/cxadc-linux3#readme) for more information on how to configure the driver, and what each mode and capture rate means.

-To see a live preview of tape signal being received by CXADC card from video head tracked signal will be unstable or wobbly if settings are not the same you may only see signal flash if in 16-bit modes for example, this is quite useful if you don't own an CRT with H/V shifting as it will allow you to inspect the full area for alignment/tracking issues.
+To see a live preview of tape signal being received by a CXADC card, note that the video head tracked signal will be unstable or wobbly if settings are not the same; you may only see "signal flash" if in 16-bit mode for example.
+This is quite useful if you don't own a CRT with Horizontal/Vertical shifting, as it will allow you to inspect the full area for alignment and/or tracking issues.

 PAL framing for 35.8 MHz/8-bit mode: